History of Our Work in California

 2021

-• Defeating suits.
+We defended against lawsuits seeking to invalidate the law.
 On October 29, 2021, Plaintiffs’ entered a stipulated motion to dismiss the lawsuit Ahn v.
 Hestrin, officially ending their 5-year legal attack on California’s End of Life Option Act.
 Compassion & Choices’ involvement in the lawsuit, first as amicus and then as defendant-intervenors, was critical to protecting access to medical aid in dying for terminally ill patients: when California’s End of Life Option Act was briefly suspended in 2018, Compassion & Choices filed a notice of appeal which led to the law’s immediate reinstatement.
 And, even after the law was reinstated via the notice of appeal, Compassion & Choices continued actively litigating the case, making sure that the court fully comprehended the legality of the Act and its importance for residents of California.
 While this legal attack is over, Compassion & Choices remains vigilant against all efforts to hinder access to medical aid in dying for qualifying terminally ill patients in California.

 On February 11, 2021 SB 380 was introduced in the California legislature.
-SB 380 will improve upon the law so that more eligible Californians are able to access the law.
+SB 380 would improve upon the law so that more eligible Californians are able to access the law.
 On October 5, 2021, Governor Newsom signed SB 380 into law, and improvements took effect in January 2022.
 Key improvements include:

 • It reduces the mandatory minimum 15-day waiting period between the two oral requests for aid-in-dying medication to 48 hours for all eligible patients.
 (The New Mexico legislature passed similar medical aid-in-dying legislation on March 15 that requires a 48-hour waiting period between the time the prescription is written and when it is filled.)